 The Skippers – Hesperiidae

 Five Skipper species occur in Somerset, all of them small – about an inch wing-span - and with a quick erratic flight usually around grass-top height.
 Three of them – Small, Essex and Large Skipper - perch with the forewings held at an angle to the hind wings which gives them a distinctive appearance.
-Two of them – Grizzled Skipper and Dingy Skipper (image above) – are quite different from the first three and might be taken for moths; both of them are very easy to overlook.
+Two of them – Grizzled Skipper and Dingy Skipper (image below) – are quite different from the first three and might be taken for moths; both of them are very easy to overlook.

 The Whites - Pieridae